Allen Durham: Dinamo București (2011)

 Durham started his professional career in Romania, after signing with Dinamo București.
-In his first career game with the team, he recorded 32 points and 13 rebounds in a 87–94 OT loss against the CS Otopeni.
-In his second game with Bucuresti, he racked up 21 points, 13 rebounds and 4 assists in a 86–91 OT loss against the CSS Giurgiu.
+In his first career game with the team, he recorded 32 points and 13 rebounds in an 87–94 OT loss against the CS Otopeni.
+In his second game with Bucuresti, he racked up 21 points, 13 rebounds and 4 assists in an 86–91 OT loss against the CSS Giurgiu.
 He finished his time there with 23.3 points and 13.7 rebounds (including 5.7 offensive) per game in 18 games.

 Vilpas (2011–2012)

 Durham then played for Salon Vilpas of Korisliiga in Finland.
 In his debut, he had a 27-point and 19-rebound show in an overtime match against Torpan Pojat.
 He then led his team with 21 points in his second game in an upset win over Tampereen Pyrintö.
 After going through a four-game losing streak, he helped Vilpas end it by contributing 23 points and 12 rebounds.
 They qualified for the playoffs for the first time since 2003, where they faced Joensuun Kataja.